luigiselmi/finstat/README.md

 Finstat
 =======
-This repository contains Jupyter notebooks about financial time series.
+This repository contains Jupyter notebooks about financial time series and portfolio optimization.
 Models are used to represent processes that may contain a deterministic component, a seasonal or cyclical component, and a random component.
 Being able to represent these components would allow us to simulate the process starting from a data point that is not part of the observations, and to make predictions.

-### Time series models
+## Financial Time Series

 ### Random walk